ofeige/vagrant-centos-chef-lamp/README.md

 First release for this project

 22. Jun.
 2014
-Fix fileupload issues (ngnix & php-fpm related)
+- Fix fileupload issues (ngnix & php-fpm related)
-Clean the project structure and remove unused stuff Use of only one chef cookbook "lamp"
+- Clean the project structure and remove unused stuff
+- Use of only one chef cookbook "lamp" instead of "angi" + "lamp"
+- remove all submodule and used now copy of official cookbooks